top of page

 In this study, the authors present an approach based on deep learning for instantaneous estimation of rice yield using red-green-blue images.
 A convolutional neural network applied to this data at harvest time predicted a 68% variation in yield with a relative root mean square error of 0.22.
 The model developed successfully detected genotypic differences and the impact of agronomic interventions on yield in the independent data set.

-Read morehttps://doi.org/10.34133/ plantphenomics.0073 (open access)
+Read morehttps://doi.org/10.34133/ plantphenomics.0073 (Open access)

 Analysis of the factors influencing the adoption of digital extension services: evidence from the RiceAdvice application in Nigeria